jaimefps/react-router-4-teaching-code/README.md

-testing React Router 4 & creating Links dynamically
+study this code to see how react router 4 can be implemented and dynamically create links